Hamburger Menu to X

 The Illinois system provides several key benefits:

-• Compensación Médica (Medical Compensation): 100% coverage for all related medical care, including surgeries, injections, and physical therapy.
+• Medical Compensation: 100% coverage for all related medical care, including surgeries, injections, and physical therapy.

-• Compensación por Salarios Perdidos (TTD): Payments while your doctor has you off work to recover.
+• Lost Wages (TTD): Payments while your doctor has you off work to recover.

-• Incapacidad Permanente (PPD): A settlement or award for the permanent nature of your injury.
+• Permanent Disability (PPD): A settlement or award for the permanent nature of your injury.

-• Rehabilitación Vocacional (Vocational Rehabilitation): Training for a new job if you cannot return to your old one due to the injury.
+• Vocational Rehabilitation: Training for a new job if you cannot return to your old one due to the injury.

 Yes.
 Illinois workers’ comp is a “no-fault” system.
 Even if you made a mistake that led to your fall or injury, you are still entitled to full benefits.